 The word beignet is French for fritter, and can mean most any yeasted doughnut.
-In most instances, however, it is used to mean these familiar squares.
-You may think from looking at them that these 'doughnuts' are entirely without holes... but that is simply not true.
+In the States, however, the word has become synonymous with these familiar squares.
+You may think from looking at them that these ‘doughnuts’ are entirely without holes… but that is simply not true.
 The hole, in this case, is on the inside.
 A pocket of air, warm with steam, giving them the illusion of clouds when bitten into.
-I've never been to Louisiana, but with a close approximation of Café du Monde in my own kitchen I don't think I'll need to make the trip any time soon.
+I’ve never been to Café du Monde, but with these coming out of my kitchen I don’t think I’ll need to make the trip any time soon.

 Café du Monde recommends frying these doughnuts in cottonseed oil – looking around I’ve found a lot of people with concerns that cottonseed oil isn’t safe.
 They reason that cotton crops aren’t food, and therefore the pesticides used on them aren’t regulated.
 Doing a little more research, I’ve found that cotton crops are regulated the same as food crops, and that food-grade cottonseed oil is processed to eliminate any natural toxins otherwise inherit to the cotton plant, making it perfectly suitable for culinary use.
 If you can’t find cottonseed oil or prefer to avoid it, vegetable oil will work just fine.

 Beignets are most often served coated heavily in powdered sugar, but if you prefer can be spruced up with a little glaze, fruit preserves, or chocolate sauce.